 How To Become a Host

-First, you go to http://www.houseparty.fun (who doesn’t love a website that ends in “.fun”!) and create an account.
+First, you go to www.houseparty.fun (who doesn’t love a website that ends in “.fun”!) and create an account.
+UPDATE: go to www.RippleStreet.com and create an account.
 Once you are logged in, you will be able to click on “Find a House Party”.
 There will be a list of parties that you can apply to.
 These brands vary from those who sell wine, cheese, aluminum foil, wall hooks, and there was even a single-use coffee party in the past.

 Once you apply, you will get a confirmation email – make sure to check your spam folder.
 This email will tell you when they will decide on who is chosen to host.

 Go back to the House Party page and check under “My Home” and select “Parties I Have Applied For” to see if there are any activities listed under the specific party.
 Usually these activities are posting on Facebook or other social media methods that you have applied for a party or what you are looking forward to.
 Completing these activities increases your chances to be accepted.

 Then, you wait.
 If chosen, you will get an email letting you know.
 Yay!
 But wait – now you need to log in ASAP and enter in at least 10 emails inviting people to your party via your party page.
 Once you complete all that, then you will be confirmed a host.